go-retail/goretail.dev/index.md

 GO Retail ( Work in Progress )
 ===
-Welcome to GO Retail - A Retail System written (Work in progress) using Go !
+Welcome to GO Retail - A Retail System (Work in progress) that is being designed as a distributed system handling all of the needs of the current day usecases.
+One of the goal of this project is to demonstrate the key multi-cloud and multi-region  use cases for a globally disctributed system running on modern day platforms like Kubernetes.

+Any such application or an ecosystem needs the connectivity and data synchronization to be seamless.
+We will evaluate multiple combinations of technologies around the key challenges that need to be solved to build an efficient and scalable distributed system.
+- Federated queuing
+- RDBMS leader-follower
+- WAN-Cache
+- Objectstore replication
+- Federated identity management
+- Manageability and Observability with an SRE model